The Current Employment Statistics (CES) program is a monthly survey conducted

 estimates based on payroll records of business establishments.

-Most employment series begin in 1990, although employment by aggregate industry sector and most major industry
+Most detailed employment series begin in 1990.
+Employment data by aggregate industry sector and most major industry

 About 2,200 not seasonally adjusted employment series for all employees, production and nonsupervisory employees, and women employees are published monthly.
 The series